mshkolnik22/connect-tic-tac-toe/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Welcome to Create-Tic-Tac-Toe!
+This game is made with React and is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Medium and Hard level are modeled after Gomoku (Rentzu) and are 5-in-a-row tic-tac-toe.

 ## Available Scripts